 When one side is assembled, attach a dowel on the front.

 Step 3.
 Connect the tower to the IKEA stool

 I already had a chair assembled, so I had to turn the top part off.
 If you are using a brand new IKEA stool, assemble it till the last step.

 Take the top of the stool and attach the tower to it.
 Then flip it over, and attach the top of the stool to the tower using 2" screws.

 I decided to paint it with this Ivory silk color by Rustoleum.
 I didn't want to waste time painting by hand, so I used spray paint.

 The first layer I applied was a primer.
 When it dried, I used one can of colored paint, and the toddler learning tower was ready!

 And doesn't it look fabulous?
 I'm sure there is one little girl (and her mom) who are so happy right now!

-I'm planning to add a free PDF for this step stool to my building plans shop.
+I plan to add a PDF for this step stool to my building plans shop.
 Subscribe to the newsletter to get notifications when it's live!